Moore’s Law 2.0

 Education For 2040 Nanotechnology Leadership

-The University of Michigan has a long-standing track record of educating engineers who are prepared to address today’s daunting technical challenges, while envisioning new solutions for the future of microelectronics.
+The University of Michigan has a venerable track record of educating engineers who are prepared to address today’s daunting technical challenges, while envisioning new solutions for the future of microelectronics.
 Michigan graduates are consistently sought out by industry because of their exceptional leadership, grit, and collaboration skills.
 This endeavor focuses on infusing industry expertise and passion into our curriculum, engaging students in applied learning experiences, and strengthening student pipelines from under-represented groups, both domestic and internationally.

 Industry-Academia Collaborative Partnerships